Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

-According to Mach's principle, the only meaningful motion is that relative to the rest of the matter in the universe, and the inertial reaction relative to the distant matter of the universe may be interpreted equivalently as a gravitational force acting on a fixed laboratory due to the presence of the distant accelerated matter.
-However, the mass distribution of the universe is nonuniform, e.g., the density of the universe at two different redshifts, $z_1$ and $z_2$ is different.
-Therefore, if we place two particles at $z_1$, and calculate the inertial reaction on one of the particles due to their gravitational attraction, then that should be different when they are kept at redshift $z_2$.
-However, Newtonian gravitation does not show that property.
+Sciama's theory provides an excellent description of inertial effects on a reference frame arising from its motion relative to the averaged-out mass distribution of the Universe.
+However, the mass distribution of the Universe is nonuniform, e.g., the density of the Universe at two different redshifts is different.
+Therefore, if we place two particles at those different redshifts and calculate their inertial responses, we should expect those responses to differ.

-Brans Dicke in~\cite{Brans1961} tried to address this particular aspect of Mach's principle.
-They show that the gravitational constant should change as a function of space and time.